pytorch/xla/docs/pjrt.md

 ### Multi-node GPU training

-Note that this feature only works for cuda 12+.
+**Note that this feature only works for cuda 12+**.
 Similar to how PyTorch uses multi-node training, you can run the command as below:

 ```
 PJRT_DEVICE=GPU torchrun \